 The main difference between the InterRail and Eurail is your residency.
-But If you are a citizen of the EU, you are eligible for the InterRail pass and if not, you’re eligible for the Eurail.
-But Both passes offer great flexibility for your trip.
-However, there are plenty of differences when purchasing one of these passes for your Italian vacation.
+If you are a citizen of the EU, you are eligible for the InterRail pass and if not, you’re eligible for the Eurail.
+Both passes offer great flexibility for your trip.
+However, there are a few differences between these passes which we will go over in this article.

 Let’s compare and contrast!